jimmoffitt/apis_demo/README.md

 [X] Oauth with Faraday?
 No. Use Oauth gem?
 Yes.

+[X] Add in Engagement API.
+Refactor Engagement API client and plug in?
+Probably not?

+[X] Add in Audience API.
+Refactor Audience API client and plug in?
+Probably not?

-[] Passing Tweet/User IDs between models.
+[X] Passing Tweet/User IDs between models.

-[] UI for defining search.

 [] Manage multiple requests.

+[] Add in Engagement client's 'Top Tweets'.

 [] Store Tweets/metadata in mongodb?

-[] Refactor Engagement API client and plug in?

-[] Refactor Audience API client and plug in?
+[] UI for defining search.

 [] Progress bar for many-requests sequences.